shanmiteko/wsBiliLiveComment/README.md

     8 - CONNECT_SUCCESS

-Seq ID:  4 bits
+Seq ID:  4 Bytes

   Sequence Id

     1 - HEADER_DEFAULT_SEQUENCE

-Data: ANY bits
+Data: ANY Bytes

   if PV = 0 then Data is utf-8 encoded format json string if PV = 2 then Data is Gzip(deflate)